 The key to making a healthy seed starting mix is light, well-screened materials to promote root growth.
 By doing so ensures that the mix doesn’t compact in small seed starting cells/containers.
 Good moisture retention and drainage are also important considerations to keep in mind.
 Soils that are too moist can lead to damping off which causes pathogens to grow and kills or weaken seeds or seedlings before or after they germinate.
 Seeds need perfect growing conditions to grow healthy: water – allows the seed to swell up and the embryo to start growing, oxygen – so that energy can be released for germination, and warmth – germination improves as temperature rises.

-Some of the best gardening ingredients to work with are the following:
+These are some of the best gardening ingredients to work with!